kosmigramma/kosmi-tiktok-extension/README.md

 # kosmi-tiktok-extension

-A chome extension to spoof a mobile device and simplify tiktok ui
+A chrome extension to spoof a mobile device and simplify tiktok ui